istio-ecosystem/emcee/README.md

 Also, follow [Vadim's mutual TLS setup instructions](https://github.com/istio-ecosystem/multi-mesh-examples/tree/master/add_hoc_limited_trust/common-setup#prerequisites-for-three-clusters).

-To start, do `make run`.
+To start, do `make run` or after a `make` do a `./bin/manager`.
+That way, one can run the controller for two clusters on the same system by specifying the `metrics-addr` as in:
+`./bin/manager  --metrics-addr \":8080\"` and `./bin/manager  --metrics-addr \":8081\"`.
 TODO We need to do this twice, once for each cluster, with different contexts.

 To test, we first need to tell the system what kind of security to implement: